Self-Supervised Learning for Recommender Systems: A Survey: SELFREC: A library for Self-Supervised Recommendation

-In SELFRec, we incorporate multiple high-quality datasets which are widely used in the surveyed papers such as Amazon-Book \cite{wujc2021self}, Yelp-2018 \cite{he2020lightgcn}, and MovieLens-1M for both sequential and general scenarios.
-More than 10 metrics including ranking-based such as MRR@$K$ and NDCG@$K$ and rating-based such as MSE and RMSE are integrated.
-There are more than 10+ state-of-the-art SSR methods implemented in SELFRec for empirical comparison such as SGL \cite{wujc2021self}, CL4SRec \cite{xie2020contrastive}, DHCN \cite{xia2021aaai}, etc. Some important features of SELFRec are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Fast Execution}: SELFRec is developed with Python 3.7+, Tensorflow 1.14+ and Pytorch 1.7+.
-All models run on GPUs.
-Particularly, we optimize the time-consuming procedure of item ranking, drastically reducing the ranking time to seconds. \item \textbf{Easy Expansion}: SELFRec provides a set of simple and high-level interfaces, by which new SSR models can be easily added in a plug-and-play fashion. \item \textbf{Highly Modularized}: SELFRec is divided into multiple discrete and independent modules/layers.
-This design decouples the model design from other procedures.
-For users of SELFRec, they just need to focus on the logic of their method, which streamlines the development. \item \textbf{SSR-Specific}: SELFRec is designed for SSR.
-For the data augmentation and self-supervised tasks, it provides specific modules and interfaces for rapid development. \end{itemize} Due to the limited space, we refer you to the homepage of SELFRec \url{https://github.com/Coder-Yu/SELFRec} for the usage and detailed documents.
+In SELFRec, we have incorporated several high-quality datasets that are widely used in the surveyed papers, such as Amazon-Book \cite{wujc2021self}, Yelp-2018 \cite{he2020lightgcn}, and Amazon-Beauty \cite{kang2018self}, for both general and sequential scenarios.
+We have integrated over 10 metrics, including ranking-based measures like MRR@$K$ and NDCG@$K$ and rating-based measures like MSE and RMSE.
+More than 20 SSR methods such as SGL \cite{wujc2021self}, CL4SRec \cite{xie2020contrastive}, and SimGCL \cite{yu2021graph} have been implemented in SELFRec for empirical comparison.
+Its important features are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Fast Execution}: SELFRec is compatible with Python 3.8+, Tensorflow 1.14+, and PyTorch 1.8+ and powered by GPUs.
+We also optimize the time-consuming item ranking procedure, drastically reducing ranking time to seconds. \item \textbf{Easy Expansion}: SELFRec provides simple and high-level interfaces, making it easy to add new SSR models in a plug-and-play fashion. \item \textbf{Highly Modularized}: SELFRec is divided into multiple discrete and independent modules.
+This design allows users to focus on the logic of their method and streamlining development. \item \textbf{SSR-Specific}: SELFRec provides specific modules for rapid development of data augmentations and self-supervised tasks. \end{itemize} Due to the limited space, we refer you to \url{https://github.com/Coder-Yu/SELFRec} for more information.